Scandltd/vue-injector/docs/guide/essentials/reg-service.md

 })
 class UserService extends Inject {}
 ```

-СThe `useFactory` property must be a function with a return value.
+The `useFactory` property must be a function with a return value.
 Also, an instance of the root application `Vue` and an object containing embedded dependencies are passed to this function.

 ``` js